MA040999/interactive-card-details-form-challange/README.md

 # Interactive Card Details Form Challange

-Completed this challange of Frontend Mentor by using Tailwind CSS, React Hook Form, Vite and Hygraph.
+Completed this challange of Frontend Mentor by using the following technologies:

+- Tailwind CSS
+- React Hook Form
+- Vite
+- Hygraph.